 By incorporating everyday activities in her projects she questions the boundaries between the spheres of life and art.
 In her works, Julita Wójcik makes use for the most part of simple, everyday home activities, usually attributed to women, and transforms them into artistic activities.
-On the one hand, she underlines their unquestionable charm, on the other however, in the artist's works, one can find the stereotypes connected with the so-called female roles.
+On the one hand, she underlines their unquestionable charm, on the other however, in the artist's works, one can find critical approach to the stereotypes connected with the so-called female roles.
 For the project Marzenie prowincjonalnej dziewczyny (Dream of a Provincial Girl) the artist presented Misie (Teddy Bears) - 64 knitted teddy bears hung on a wall like a wallpaper.
-This ironic commentary on the notions of needs and aspirations of women was shown in a private apartment in Sopot that served as a gallery, run by Wójcik together with Paulina Ołowska and Lucy McKenzie in February and March 2000, In the same year, on the lawn area between the carriageways of Władyslaw IV Street in Gdynia, she constructed Mój ogród (My Garden), a flower bed of a few square meters, which she neatly tended, and where she organised picnics.
-In 2001, in the centre of Zielona Góra Wójcik created a little water reservoir - Oczko wodne (Pond)
+This ironic commentary on the notions of needs and aspirations of women was shown in a private apartment in Sopot that served as a gallery, run by Wójcik together with Paulina Ołowska and Lucy McKenzie in February and March 2000.
+In the same year, on the lawn area between the carriageways of Władyslaw IV Street in Gdynia, she constructed Mój ogród (My Garden), a flower bed of a few square meters, which she neatly tended, and where she organised picnics.
+In 2001, in the centre of Zielona Góra Wójcik created a little water reservoir - Oczko wodne (Pond).

 The meaning of the artists' actions is ambivalent.
 Their undeniably critical undertone mingles with definite respect for everyday activities and little hobbies.
 For her exhibition Komplety (Sets) in 2005, in the Arsenal Gallery in Bialystok, she invited two embroideresses, who presented their craft together with the artist.
-The exhibition space was filled with fancywork and items that were bringing to mind the notion of province, disappearing into oblivion.
+The exhibition space was filled with fancywork and items that were bringing to mind the notion of province disappearing into oblivion.
 At the same exhibition, the artist presented an embroidered model of the Arsenal Gallery.
-A similar object appeared at the exhibition "Palimpsest museum" (Palimpsest museum, as a part of the Łódź Biennial 2004) – an embroidered miniature of the Poznanski Palace in Łódź (100% Bawełny / 100% Cotton, 2004).
-In a similar manner, though requiring a much greater amount of labour, Falowiec (Waver, 2005-2006) was made, a model of the longest apartment building in Poland, standing in Gdansk's Przymorze district.
+A similar object appeared at the exhibition Palimpsest museum (Palimpsest museum, as a part of the Łódź Biennial 2004) – an embroidered miniature of the Poznański Palace in Łódź (100% Bawełny / 100% Cotton, 2004).
+In a similar manner, though requiring a much greater amount of labour, Falowiec (Wavy Building, 2005-2006) was made, a model of the longest apartment building in Poland, standing in Gdańsk’s Przymorze district.

 Despite its frequently critical undertone, Julita Wójcik's art has always been of cheerful character.
-During the performance Dokarmiaj niebieskie ptaki / Feed the Heavenly Birds (2003-2005) she built and distributed bird feeders, the shape of which resembled that of the institutions she currently cooperated with.
+During the performance Dokarmiaj niebieskie ptaki (Feed the Heavenly Birds, 2003-2005) she built and distributed bird feeders, the shape of which resembled that of the institutions she currently co-operated with.
 The video documenting the performance Pust' Wsiegda budiet solnce (2004,) shows the artist flying a sun-shaped kite.
 In 2004, in Kostrzyn she reconstructed the local castle, currently in ruins, with the use of a few hundred accordingly placed balloons.
-However, it was an ephemeral structure - the castle flew away during the reconstruction Odbudowa zamku / Rebuilding the Castle.
+However, it was an ephemeral structure - the castle flew away during the reconstruction Odbudowa zamku (Rebuilding the Castle).

 In 2005 Julita Wójcik began putting on performances of her interpretaton of the figure represented by the pictograph on the door of women's toilets, named Gilala.
 Dressed in a black sponge costume, the artist, as Gilala, skated on Sopot's ice rink (Jazda Figurowa / Figure Skating, 2005), and in Prague, during the biennial, she tried to cover the figure of Saint Nepomucene on the Charles Bridge (Figura pomnikowa / Monument Figure, 2005).